MrPlentl/SimpleSingleScripts/README.md

-# Simple Single Script
+# Simple Single Scripts
 ### Cause sometimes I just need a Simple Solution

 ### Always Under Development
 I'm always adding new stuff.
-Though everything checkedoin should word... theoretically.
+Though everything checked in should word... theoretically.

 ## The Goal
-Everything in here is is not just simple and easy to use, but it's small.
+Mostly all Command Line based, everything in here is is not just simple and easy to use, but it's small.
 Only one file to be exact.
 The point of these scripts is to execute their purpose while making the smallest footprint.

+##Apache / PHP Updater
+### If you're a windows user like me and find it to be a pain to stay on the latest versions of Apache and PHP, this script should spped up the process.

+SETUP
+ * OPEN: the Apache-PHP-Updater.php script and look for the configuration section
+ * EDIT: Set the Apache and PHP locations, also add any configuration files you will want copied to the new installation.
+ * NOTE: If this is your first time running the script, set QUICK_INSTALL to FALSE to add sleep() breaks so you can see what is going on.
+ * DOWNLOAD: the latest version of [Apache](https://www.apachelounge.com/download/) and [PHP](http://windows.php.net/download/) that matches your current installation.
+ * MOVE: the Apache-PHP-Updater.php script and the downloaded Apache/PHP to the same location
+ * STOP: the Apache Service.
+Without loading external dlls, this just didn't seem possible programmatically.
+ * NAVIGATE: Open and command line and navigate to the Apache-PHP-Updater.php script location.
+ * RUN: php Apache-PHP-Updater.php - PHP must be added to your System Environment Path, otherwise you will need to list the full path to the php.exe

+ Script Process
+ * Welcome Message
+ * Scan Current Directory for "http" and "php" zip files
+ * Lists all available Apache / PHP Zip files
+ * USER - Chooses Apache / PHP Version to Install
+ * MSG - The current versions of the following files will be reused from previous installations:
+ * (Reused files are defined in the configuration section at the top of this script)
+ * DISPLAY - ReusedFiles Array (This )
+ * MSG - Ctrl->C to Quit
+ * SLEEP - 5 seconds
+ * MSG - Starting the Update Process...
+ * RENAME - Old Apache to <DIR NAME>_backup_<timestamp>
+ * RENAME - Old PHP to <DIR NAME>_backup_<timestamp>.
+ * EXTRACT - Create __processing folder and Extract Apache/PHP to it
+ * SCAN - Look for the Config directory to validate Apache/PHP roota
+ * MOVE - Move the ReusedFiles from Backup <DIR NAME> to the Processing
+ * MOVE - Process Apache/PHP and move to the Previous Apache/PHP Install Directories
+ * DELETE __processing folder
+ * DONE

 ## Reporting a bug